spember/gr8conf-2012-workshop/Instructions.md

 About this App
 ======

 The included Grails application, called 'twitterMonitor', is intended as an introduction in how to build responsive, API-driven, Javascript-heavy applications.
-The overall purpose of this sample application is allow a user to monitor Twitter for a set of keywords.
-The number of occurences are tallied & displayed to the user, as well as a feed of the messages themselves.
+The overall purpose of this sample application is allow a user to monitor Twitter for a set of keywords, and their occurances within Tweets.
+The number of occurences are tallied and displayed to the user, as well as the Tweets.

-While all code is bundled within one application, it is helpful to think of this as two separate applications, the client-side portion and the server-side piece.
+While all code is bundled within one Grails application, it is helpful to think of this as two separate applications, the client-side and the server-side.
 The server-side component is largely already complete, and this guide instead focuses on how to rebuild the client-side code.
-Below are high-level descriptions of each side
+Below are high-level descriptions of each.

 ### Server